oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Charge: Spend 1 Charge, target player gains 1 Charge.
 * Energy: ???
-* Friendship: Spend 3 charges, immediately remove any one +Schism trigger from current Payloads.
+* Friendship: ???
-* Giga-: If you would otherwise add +Trauma to your Payload on this turn, spend 1 charge and add another +Trauma
+* Giga-: If you would deal +Trauma, spend 1 charge and add another +Trauma
 * Laser: Your "Boost Strike" Basic Charge Tech only costs 1:1 (default is 3:1)
 * Nega-: Spend 2 Charges, discard bottom card from the Play Pile.
 * Power: Before you Push, spend 2 Charges and Discard a card.
 Increase your Strike Range by that card's pip rank.
 * Psy-: Spend X charges, look X cards in any one Hand
-* Razor: Spend 3 charges, add +Trauma to Payload
+* Razor: Spend 3 charges, inflict +Trauma
 * Retro-: Spend 2 charges, draw top card of Trash into your Hand
 * Science: Spend X charges, take X random cards from any one Hand, return X cards to that Hand
 * Sonic: ???
 * Tactical: Spend 1 Charge, give 1 card from your Hand to target player.
-* Thunder: Spend 1 Charge, add +Trauma and +Ruin to Payload
+* Thunder: Spend 1 Charge, inflict +Trauma and +Ruin
 * Turbo-: Spend 2 Charges, draw top card of Deck into your Hand
 * Vibro-: ???
 * Vortex: Spend 3 Charges, target player with two or more cards in their Hand discards a random card from their Hand.